trailofbits/algo/README.md

 [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CYZZD39GXUJ3E)
 [![Patreon](https://img.shields.io/badge/back_on-patreon-red.svg)](https://www.patreon.com/algovpn)

-Algo VPN is a set of Ansible scripts that simplifies the setup of a personal IPSEC VPN.
-It contains the most secure defaults available, works with common cloud providers, and does not require client software on most devices.
+Algo VPN is a set of Ansible scripts that simplify the setup of a personal IPSEC VPN.
+It uses the most secure defaults available, works with common cloud providers, and does not require client software on most devices.

 ## Features

-* Supports only IKEv2 w/ a single cipher suite: AES-GCM, HMAC-SHA2, and P-256 DH
+* Supports only IKEv2, with a single cipher suite: AES-GCM, HMAC-SHA2, and P-256 DH
-* Generates Apple Profiles to auto-configure iOS and macOS devices
+* Generates Apple profiles to auto-configure iOS and macOS devices
-* Provides helper scripts to add and remove users
+* Includes helper scripts to add and remove users
 * Blocks ads with a local DNS resolver and HTTP proxy (optional)
 * Sets up limited SSH users for tunneling traffic (optional)
 * Based on current versions of Ubuntu and strongSwan